 After you build 1000 hours or more of flight experience, the next career opportunity is flying for a tour operator either in the Grand Canyon, Hawaii, Las Vegas, Alaska or some other scenic tourist destination.
 This career gives pilots a chance to continue to improve their skills while flying a consistent, pre-determined route with few variables.
 It’s usually where most pilots have their first experience flying a turbine aircraft.
 Helicopter tourism is a great opportunity to gain another 1000-1500 hours of turbine helicopter experience.

 Once you have acquired enough hours in a tour operation most pilots move on to other industries such as charter, corporate transport, offshore support, electronic news gathering (ENG), helicopter emergency medical services (HEMS), and utility operations.
-These industries require a more advanced pilot with sufficient experience to adapt to changing conditions and respond quickly in challenging environments.
+These types of helicopter pilot jobs require more advanced training with sufficient experience to adapt to changing conditions and respond quickly in challenging environments.

 While charter, offshore, and utility operations are great career paths, as you continue to build hours and experience you can progress to careers such as aerial firefighting, law enforcement, and heavy-lift operations.
 These industries are often viewed as the pinnacle and are desired by many pilots.
 They require the most experience because of the challenging environments in which they operate.
 There is unpredictability in each of these careers and a pilot must possess the correct skill and experience to adequately manage and make the best decisions in those situations.

-This progression through the helicopter industry is important in becoming a helicopter pilot because it puts you on a path toward achieving your dream career and having the skills necessary to be successful when you reach that goal.
+This progression through the industry is important in becoming a helicopter pilot because it puts you on a path toward achieving your dream career.
+This comprehensive training gives you the skills necessary to be successful when you reach that goal.

 THE HILLSBORO NETWORK